 Centennial Trail South

 This trail section connects Downtown Muskogee at the Music Hall of Fame and Three Rivers Museum to the Love-Hatbox Sports Complex.
 This 2-mile section traverses over both prairie and hardwood forest.
 Both Love-Hatbox Loop and the South Loop are wonderful places to watch wildlife.

 Stem Beach Trail

-Located at Honor Heights Park this 1.2 mile concrete trail encircles the park’s largest lake with its waterfront gazebo and fully accessible fishing docks.
-From the lake you can meander northward for a stop at the Gleckler Pavillion, then continue through the Arboreta and experience almost 500 different tree species, and finally arrive at the Conard Rose Garden.
+Located at Honor Heights Park this 1/2 mile concrete trail encircles the park’s largest lake with its waterfront gazebo and fully accessible fishing docks.
+From the lake you can meander northward for a stop at the Gleckler Pavilion, then continue through the Arboreta and experience almost 500 different tree species, and finally arrive at the Conard Rose Garden.
 A beautiful trail to experience in any season.

 This trail, located at Civitan Park, is popular with people of all ages because of the beautiful views afforded from the hillside layout and the partially shaded layout of the trail.
 Civitan Trail is a .8-mile concrete athletic trail.